randyrossi/bmc64/NETWORKING.md

 ## Using C64 OS Networking

 C64 OS uses its `slde.zi` SwiftLink driver at `$DE00`.
+For IDE64, select
+`DF00 (IDE64)` in BMC64's `Network` menu and use the C64 OS SwiftLink driver
+configured for `$DF00`.
 The driver sends a ZiModem-compatible initialization command, uses `ATW` and `ATI3` to identify the host connection, and dials the CNP service using a quoted `ATD` target.

 Networking in C64 OS uses C64 Network Protocol (CNP) and you need to connect to a CNP server and have an account on it.
 For full information on C64 OS Networking read the [C64 OS Networking Guide](https://c64os.com/c64os/networkingguide/).